victorafael-com/unitypkg-eventManager/README.md

 }
 ```

-### Triggering events
+### Registering to events

-You can trigger events with no arguments, int, string or objects.
+You can register to events with no arguments or with int, string or object argument.

 The example bellow shows a class registering for multiple types of events: